-Zuckerberg Looks To 'Clear Up' Stance On Facebook, Fake News And The Holocaust
+Zuckerberg Looks To Clear Up Stance On Facebook, Fake News And The Holocaust

 The heated discussion over Zuckerberg's remarks is the latest in a string of debates over whether Facebook is simply a technological platform, or if it should best be seen — and see itself — as a media outlet.
 That question has grown more complicated as the tech giant spends more to attract and create programming.

-In January, Facebook said it was changing how its influential News Feed works, giving prominence to news articles from "high quality" sources, and pushing down others, as NPR's Aarti Shahani reported.
+In January, Facebook said it was changing how its influential news feed works, giving prominence to news articles from "high quality" sources and pushing down others, as NPR's Aarti Shahani reported.

 In recent months, Facebook has reached deals with journalists such as CNN's Anderson Cooper and Fox News' Shepard Smith, who are creating shows specifically for the platform.
 Other news organizations are also involved in the deal, which is meant to draw viewers to Facebook's Watch video section.